IBM/maximo-labs/docs/facilitator_instructions.md

 # Pre-Requisite Instructions

-Here are the require pre-requisites for all labs in this hands on lab guide
+Here are the require pre-requisites for all exercises in this lab guide

 ## All Labs